Azure-Samples/azure-sql-db-openai/README.md

 ## Create Vectors Table

 In the imported data, vectors are stored as JSON arrays.
 To take advtange of vector processing, the arrays must be saved into a columnstore index.
-Thanks to `OPENJSON` turning a vector into a set of values that can be saved into a column is very easy:
+Thanks to `OPENJSON`, turning a vector into a set of values that can be saved into a column is very easy:

 ```sql
  select